brandonpretelt/random-quote-gen/README.md

-# random-quote-gen
+# Random Quote Generator

-Random Quote Generator
+A silly little project for fun!